FAQ

 Dry needling utilizes the same small needles as acupuncture but uses a different technique that aims directly at a trigger point or tight area in a muscle.
 Dry needling and IMS are essentially the same thing just have different theories behind why they work.

-Rather than place the needles and leave them in for a period of time, dry needling utilizes one needle at a time and is only inserted for 1-2 seconds as the physio moves the needle around to release the muscle around the entry point.
+Rather than place the needles and leave them in for a period of time like acupuncture, dry needling utilizes one needle at a time place into specific points within a muscle.
+The needle is only inserted for 1-2 seconds as the therapist uses a technique to release the muscle around the entry point.
 Some therapists will use electrical stimulation through the needles, I do not.
 You may experience pain, soreness or twitching while the needle is inserted.
-Though not the most comfortable, the treatment is very quick and effective for many different muscular issues and improvements are felt within a couple days.
+Though not the most comfortable, the treatment is very quick and effective for many different muscular issues and improvements are typically felt within a couple days.

 Needling is not appropriate for those with an allergy to metal, fear of needles or pregnant women.